How to customise profile pages on Mastodon

 Screenshot of the FediTips Mastodon profile ⧉ with a verified link to the FediTips website.

 On your profile page you can set your display name, picture, banner image and short text (also known as a “biog”) about yourself.
-You should see an Edit profile or Edit Info button on your profile page which lets you change all these things.

-How do I find my profile page?
+How do I edit my profile page?

 If you’ve already set a profile image, you should be able to just click on the icon that looks like your profile image to get to your profile.
 Your profile image is visible on the website and all the apps, usually in one of the corners of the screen.